Mount Storm King is a Cruel and Vengeful King

 Some of them would continue on, and some would even make it to the top.
 Others would simply sit there, waiting for me to pass out of sight so that they could shamefully surrender to Storm King’s cruelty.
 These I occasionally ran across in the parking lot below, shuffling along shamefacedly and trying to evade my harshly judgmental gaze (I assume this is what they’re doing, anyway).

-The trail is not long, only 1.9 miles, but that brevity is deceptive.
-The trail starts steep and it stays that way.
+The trail isn’t long, only 1.9 miles, but that brevity is deceptive.
+The trail starts steep, and it stays that way.
 I don’t recall any stretches of the trail that give even a temporary level-graded respite.

 Step inside my office, then, my friend.
 The King awaits.